Dino4674/MVVMCoordinatorKit/README.md

 let coordinator = ProfileCoordinator(router: router)
 coordinator.finishFlow = { [weak self] coordinatorOutput in
   switch coordinatorOutput {
+  case .didLogout: // do something here...
+    // show another flow,
+    // pop ProfileCoordinator,
-  case .didLogout: break // do something here (show another flow, pop ProfileCoordinator, or call self?.finishFlow to propagate the event up the tree and let the parent Coordinator decide what to do next)
+    // or call self?.finishFlow to propagate the event up the tree and let the parent Coordinator decide what to do next) break
   }
 }